The Dry Land: Reception

-The film received generally mixed to positive reviews.
-Review aggregator Rotten Tomatoes reports that 64% of 25 critics gave the film a positive review, with a rating average of 5.52/10.
-Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 47 based on 10 reviews signifying "mixed or average reviews".
+On review aggregator Rotten Tomatoes, 67% of 24 critics gave the film a positive review, with a rating average of 5.52/10.

 Entertainment Weekly gave the film a "B" grade and praised Ryan O'Nan's "quietly riveting performance as an Iraq-war veteran who comes undone after he returns home to dusty Texas (the filmmaker's home turf)".

 The film received Imagen Awards nominations for best feature film and for America Ferrera as best actress.